Scarlet Scarab: Abdul Faoul

-Dr. Faoul had not realized that the gem's crafter, a powerful pre-dynastic Egyptian sorcerer named Garret, had placed an enchantment on it that it would return to Garret's tomb whenever it had exhausted its store of mystical power.
-Faoul spent the next twenty years in search of the ruby, not realizing it had returned to where he had found it.
+Dr. Faoul had not realized that the gem's crafter, a powerful pre-dynastic Egyptian sorcerer named Garret, had placed an enchantment on it that the ruby returns to Garret's tomb whenever it had used up its stored mystical power.
+Faoul searches for the ruby for twenty years, not realizing it had returned to where he had found it.
 Eventually, the Elementals sent N'Kantu, the Living Mummy to fetch the ruby.
-The ruby changed hands a number of times after N'Kantu recovered it, going from the Living Monolith, a thief named Daniel "the Asp" Aspen, the Elementals, and an extra-dimensional traveler named Hecate.
+The ruby changed hands a number of times after N'Kantu recovered it, going from the Living Monolith, to a thief named Daniel "the Asp" Aspen, to the Elementals, and, finally, to an extra-dimensional traveler named Hecate.
 Meanwhile, Dr. Faoul continued searching until his death.
 As his dying act, he requested his son Mehemet to continue his quest.

 Mehemet Faoul

-Mehemet received from his father the strongbox in which he had kept the Ruby Scarab.
+Mehemet received from his father the strongbox he had used to store the Ruby Scarab.
 Inside was the costume he had worn as the Scarlet Scarab, a journal of his exploits, and a photo of the ruby.
 Mehemet considered it his duty to continue his father's quest, searching for years as his father had.
 Finally, Mehemet came to the gem's final resting place.
-Holding the ruby, he gained the powers of the Scarlet Scarab, and set out to become Egypt's new champion.
-One of his goals was the protection of Egypt's priceless ancient artifacts.
+Holding the ruby, he gained the powers of the Scarlet Scarab, and decided to become the new champion of Egypt.
+One of his goals was to protect the priceless ancient artifacts of Egypt.
 In one mission to recover some stolen artifacts, the Scarlet Scarab encountered Thor, who mistook his intentions and the two fought to a standstill.

+Layla El-Faouly

+Layla was the daughter of a famous scholar who grew up and became a mercenary who made numerous criminal connections.
+She joined the Karnak Cowboys consisting of Marc Spector, Jean-Paul Duchamp, and Dr. Robert Plesko.
+Layla and Marc would fall in love, gaining a reputation for arguing like a bickering couple.
+During a mission against Hydra, Layla lost her life, turning Marc down the path that would turn him into Moon Knight.
+Years later, Marc as Moon Knight would journey into the Duat to the save the life a young boy named Khalil, where he encountered Layla who following her death, was judged by the Goddess Taweret.
+Finding that her heart evened out on her scales, Taweret turned her into Duat's champion the Scarlet Scarab.
+Layla and Marc teamed up to rescue Khalil from the Legion of the Unliving and Marc's brother Randall who had been transformed into the Jackal Knight.
+Following the heroes' victory, Marc returned to the land of the living with Khalil and shared one last kiss with Layla.
+Unbeknownst to him however, Layla also materialized on Earth, promising to see Marc again soon.

 Powers and abilities

-Abdul and Mehemet have superhuman strength and durability, the ability to fly at high speeds, the ability to fire concussive bursts of mystical energy, and the ability to sap the power from others on contact.
+Abdul and Mehemet have superhuman strength and durability, the ability to fly at high speeds, the ability to fire concussive bursts of mystical energy, and the ability to drain the power from anyone who touches it.
 Abdul needed to maintain contact with the Scarab to use its power.